maurelian/eth-registrar-ens/README.md

 [wiki]: https://github.com/ethereum/ens/wiki

-**Parameters**

--   `web3` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** A web3 instance to use to communicate with the blockchain.
--   `address` **address** The address of the registrar.
--   `min_length` **integer** The minimum length of a name require by the registrar.
--   `tld` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The top level domain
--   `ens` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The address of the ENS instance in which
+Example usage:

-    Example usage:    var Registrar = require('eth-registrar-ens');
+    var Registrar = require('eth-registrar-ens');
     var Web3 = require('web3');

     var web3 = new Web3();
     var registrar = new Registrar(web3)

-        // On Ropsten with the public ENS registry registrar.initDefault();
+    // On Ropsten with the public ENS registry registrar.init();
     console.log(registrar.ens.registry.address);   // '0x112234455c3a32fd11230c42e7bccd4a84e02010'
     console.log(registrar.rootNode);      // '0x93cdeb708b7545dc668eb9280176169d1c33cfd8ed6f04690a0bcc88a93fc4ae'

     var name = 'foobarbaz';
     registrar.startAuction(name);

     var owner = web3.eth.accounts[0]
     var value = web3.toWei(1, 'ether');

     // generate a sealed bid
     var bid = registrar.shaBid(name, owner, value, 'secret');

     // submit a bid, and a deposit value.
 The parameters of your true bid are secret. var deposit = web3.toWei(2, 'ether');
     registrar.newBid(bid, {value: deposit});

     // reveal your bid during the reveal period registrar.unsealBid(name, owner, value, 'secret');

     // After the registration date has passed, assign ownership of the name
     // in the ENS.
-In this case, the highest bidder would now own 'foobarbaz.eth' registrar.finalizeAuction(name);Throughout this module, the same optionally-asynchronous pattern as web3 is
+In this case, the highest bidder would now own 'foobarbaz.eth' registrar.finalizeAuction(name);

+Throughout this module, the same optionally-asynchronous pattern as web3 is
-    used: all functions that call web3 take a callback as an optional last argument; if supplied, the function returns nothing, but instead calls the callback with (err, result) when the operation completes.Functions that create transactions also take an optional 'options' argument;
+used: all functions that call web3 take a callback as an optional last argument; if supplied, the function returns nothing, but instead calls the callback with (err, result) when the operation completes.

+Functions that create transactions also take an optional 'options' argument;
 this has the same parameters as web3.

+**Parameters**

+-   `web3` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** A web3 instance to use to communicate with the blockchain.
+-   `address` **address** The address of the registrar.
+-   `min_length` **integer** The minimum length of a name require by the registrar.
+-   `tld` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The top level domain
+-   `ens` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The address of the ENS instance

 **Meta**